Akshay-cp7/Employee_details_RestAPI_2D_Table/README.md

 # Refer this
-Code written on intellij with help of springboot. java version : 21, Dependancy : Spring web, check out my previous code for one diamentional table,
+- Code written on intellij with help of springboot
+- java version : 21
+- Dependancy : Spring web
+- check out my previous code for one diamentional table